damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

 ### **3. Characteristics of the materials**

-- **Definition:** *The characteristics of the materials are those that make the materials have different reactions to heat, electricity, light, force, etc.*
+- **Definition:** *The characteristics of the materials are those that identify the reactions of materials reactions to heat, electricity, light, force, etc.*

-- **Comments:**

-  - *Materials are chosen based on factors including working properties, aesthetics, environmental impact, function, manufacturing processes, etc. It is important to choose a material fit for the purpose.*
+  - *Materials are chosen based on factors including properties for behaviral analysis, environmental impact, manufacturing processes in design reuse*
-  - *A description of material characteristics will provide information that designers could consider in selecting materials for a given application.*

 ```
   The material characteristics of the structural model of mechanical parts consist: